Zoo Stock Species and the Red List

 Investigating the ecology of Wrought Iron Butterflyfish

-Wrought Iron Butterflyfish is a popular ornamental fish, but is listed as a species of concern on the Tokyo Red List due to concerns about extinction due to overfishing.
-At the aquarium, we identify individual Wrought Iron Butterflyfish in their habitat, the Ogasawara Islands, and observe their behavior by diving.
-In 2019, we were the first in the world to successfully observe breeding behavior.
-We are conducting research to shed light on Wrought Iron Butterflyfish 's ecology, which is still poorly understood, and to contribute to conservation.
+Wrought Iron Butterflyfish is a popular ornamental fish, and due to concerns about overfishing, it is listed as a species of concern on the Tokyo Metropolitan Government's Red List.
+At the aquarium, we identify individual Wrought Iron Butterflyfish in their habitat, the Ogasawara Islands, and observe their behavior through diving.
+In 2019, we succeeded in observing their breeding behavior for the first time in the world.
+We are conducting research to unravel the still-unknown ecology of Wrought Iron Butterflyfish and contribute to its conservation.

 Poke the rock